Tantalum-Labs/Sn1perHelper/README.md

 ### Sn1per Discovery
    Supply Sniper with a file containing a list of subnets known to contain live hosts to perform detailed host discovery.
 (Run first)

+   > **Note:** The input file should be a list of subnets.
+Don't supply a blind list because it will take too long.
+Use a qualified list from a tool like rfc1918Disco.

    ```bash
    sudo ./sniperDiscovery.sh client_name target-subnets.txt
    ```